huynhhoc/ViMSTox/README.md

 # ViMSTox – Vietnamese Middle School Toxicity Dataset

-## Introduction
+## 1. Introduction
-This repository supports the **design of survey instruments and data collection** for the master’s thesis of **Diep Thi Thanh Thao**, entitled:

-> **RESEARCH AND DEVELOPMENT OF TOXIC LANGUAGE DETECTION MODELS FOR EDUCATIONAL ASSISTANT SYSTEMS TARGETING MIDDLE SCHOOL STUDENTS**

-**Supervisor:** **Dr. Huynh Thai Hoc**

-This research introduces and progressively builds **ViMSTox (Vietnamese Middle School Toxicity Dataset)**, a dataset aimed at identifying **toxic, harmful, or inappropriate language** in the context of **educational assistant systems (chatbots) for Vietnamese middle school students (grades 6–9)**.
+**ViMSTox** is a Vietnamese-language dataset developed to support research on **toxic and inappropriate language detection** in **educational assistant systems (chatbots)** designed for **middle school students (Grades 6–9)**.

-The overall objective is to support the development of AI models and mechanisms for **content safety in educational environments**, thereby reducing potential risks arising from interactions between students and intelligent learning assistants.
+This repository accompanies the master’s thesis:

+> **Research and Development of Toxic Language Detection Models for Educational Assistant Systems Targeting Middle School Students**
+> **Author:** Diep Thi Thanh Thao
+> **Supervisor:** Dr. Huynh Thai Hoc

+The research aims to enhance **content safety**, **pedagogical appropriateness**, and **responsible deployment of AI** in Vietnamese educational environments.

 ---

-## Current Status
-✅ **Survey completed** (*data collection completed*).

-The survey phase has been finalized, and the project is now ready for subsequent stages, including:
+## 2. Research Motivation and Context
+Conversational AI systems are increasingly integrated into educational platforms.
+While they improve accessibility and learning support, they also introduce **content safety risks**, especially for minors.

+Most existing Vietnamese toxicity datasets are derived from **open-domain or social media data**, which differ substantially from educational interactions.
+In contrast, educational language is:
-- data cleaning and normalization,
+- Domain-specific and curriculum-oriented
-- exploratory and statistical analysis,
+- Short, instructional, and context-dependent
-- construction of the labeled **ViMSTox** dataset,
-- training and evaluation of toxic language detection models.
+- Sensitive to pedagogical norms rather than explicit profanity

+ViMSTox addresses this gap by focusing on **toxicity and inappropriate language within middle school educational contexts**.

 ---

-## Repository Structure
-- `index.html`: Survey interface (questions and answer options).
-- `thanks.html`: Thank-you page displayed after survey submission.
-- `README.md`: Project overview and research documentation.
+## 3. Dataset Overview
+- **Language:** Vietnamese
+- **Target population:** Middle school students (Grades 6–9)
+- **Task formulation:** Binary classification
+  - `0`: Non-toxic (educationally appropriate)
+  - `1`: Toxic / Sensitive (harmful, abusive, or pedagogically inappropriate)
+- **Educational domains:** Mathematics, Literature, Informatics, Natural Sciences, History–Geography, Civic Education, Foreign Languages, and others

+The dataset is designed to support **domain-aware toxicity detection** for educational chatbot moderation.

 ---

-## Data Principles and Research Ethics
+## 4. Data Collection and Construction
-The collection and use of data in ViMSTox strictly follow research ethics and data protection principles:

-- Data are **used exclusively for academic research purposes**.
-- **No personally identifiable information (PII)** is collected.
-- Data processing follows:
-  - **Anonymization**
-  - **Data minimization**
-  - **Security and access control**
-- Language is evaluated within a **middle school educational context**, emphasizing pedagogical appropriateness.
+ViMSTox is constructed through a **multi-stage, human-centered pipeline**:

+1. **Survey-based data collection**
+   Structured surveys were conducted to capture perceptions of inappropriate or harmful language in middle school learning scenarios.

+2. **Crawled educational data**
+   Publicly available Vietnamese educational content was collected to ensure realistic domain coverage.

+3. **Expert review and validation**
+   Selected samples were reviewed by domain experts to improve labeling reliability and pedagogical alignment.

+4. **Controlled synthetic augmentation**
+   Synthetic samples were generated based on survey-derived patterns to increase coverage while preserving educational relevance.

+Synthetic data are used to **augment**, not replace, human-validated samples.

 ---

+## 5. Project Status
+✅ **Survey and data collection phase completed**

+The project is ready for:
+- Data cleaning and normalization
+- Exploratory and statistical analysis
+- Final dataset consolidation
+- Training and evaluation of toxicity detection models
+- Benchmarking and ensemble-based modeling

+---

+## 6. Repository Structure
+ViMSTox/
+├── crawled_data/ # Crawled educational queries and titles
+├── data/ # Processed datasets and train/test splits
+├── surveys/ # Survey instruments and reviewed survey data ├── index.html # Survey interface
+├── thanks.html # Survey completion page
+├── README.md # Project documentation

+---

+## 7. Ethical Considerations
+The collection and use of ViMSTox strictly adhere to academic research ethics:

+- Data are used **exclusively for academic research**
+- **No personally identifiable information (PII)** is collected
+- Data processing follows principles of:
+  - Anonymization
+  - Data minimization
+  - Secure storage and controlled access
+- Toxicity is evaluated **within an educational and pedagogical context**, not general profanity detection

+---

+## 8. Intended Use and Limitations
+**Intended use:**
+- Research on toxicity detection for educational chatbots
+- Evaluation of Vietnamese NLP models under domain-specific constraints
+- Development of content moderation mechanisms for learning environments

+**Limitations:**
+- The dataset reflects Vietnamese middle school contexts and may not generalize to other age groups or cultures
+- Labels represent contextual judgments rather than absolute definitions of toxicity

+Human oversight is recommended for real-world deployment.

+---

+## 9. Citation
+If you use or extend this dataset, please cite the corresponding research work and acknowledge the research group.

+> ViMSTox – Vietnamese Middle School Toxicity Dataset
+> Faculty of Information Technology
+> University of Industry and Trade, Vietnam

+---

-## Notes
+## 10. Contact
-If any part of this repository is reused or extended, proper citation and acknowledgment of the research group are required.
+For academic inquiries or collaboration:

+**Dr. Huynh Thai Hoc**
+Faculty of Information Technology
+University of Industry and Trade, Vietnam
+Email: hocht@huit.edu.vn